Geluwe: Geography

 Through the town the stream Reutelbeek flows.

 Transport

 Geluwe is accessible by bus line 84 of the public transport company De Lijn.
 This bus line also stops in Ypres, Menin, Rekkem and Mouscron.

 There's also an exit of the A19 (motorway) for cars.
 This makes transportation to Ypres and Courtrai quick and easy.

-The N8 road is an road that makes it possible to go to Ypres and Menin.
+The N8 road is a road that makes it possible to go to Ypres and Menin.
 There's a bicycle path besides it.